 Special registrations are noted in class schedules.
 Special times and locations are available to industrial contract students.
-For additional information, contact the Counseling Center at 281.425.6384, or the Office of Industrial Liaison 281.425.6460.
+For additional information, contact the Office of Industrial Liaison 281.425.6460 or 281.425.6478

 Online Registration

 Returning students and new transfers who have established their testing status may register online during valid registration periods at www.lee.edu (via the student portal named "MyLC Campus").
 New students who have completed orientation may also register online.
 The class schedules contain additional information regarding the registration process and applicable dates.